ancapuscasu/ChatApp/README.md

 ## Installation

 Fork or download this respository.

-`npm install` or `yarn install` on the terminal to install all dependencies.
+Run `npm install` or `yarn install` on the terminal to install all dependencies.

 Install Expo globally `npm install --global expo-cli`.

 To start the app, run `expo start` or `npm start`.

 To run the app on a device, install an emulator or expo go on your smartphone